A corporate brand identity for a new multipurpose event and conference complex in Osaka, designed by architecture firm Fender Katsalidis.

 Yokoso, which in Japanese means “welcome”, was chosen as the name for the new multipurpose event and conference complex, to represent a new blooming, wholesome cultural hub.

-A series of circles, which came from the three Os of the brand name Yokoso, are the graphic elements was used throughout the whole design to illustrate movement, adaptability and inclusivity of the brand.
+A series of circles, which came from the three Os of the brand name Yokoso, are the graphic elements used throughout the whole design to illustrate movement, adaptability and inclusivity of the brand.

 The orange colour is evocative of Japanese shrines and it encompasses the meaning of courage, happiness and good health.

-Sans serif fonts were preferred for the identity in order to offer it a contemporary and adaptable look and feel, allowing for the messages and images to take centre stage in the designs.
+Sans serif fonts were preferred for the identity in order to offer a contemporary and adaptable look and feel, allowing for the messages and images to take centre stage in the designs.